SUI-Components/sui/packages/sui-logger/README.md

 [Metric type definition](./src/logger.js#73)

 > 💡 Please note that in order for metrics to work, you'd need to create a custom provider inside the ms-adit--mushroom microservice.
-See [this example for reference](https://github.mpi-internal.com/scmspain/ms-adit--mushroom/pull/164).
-You'd also need to initialize the tracker with a **trackerName** that maps to your custom provider.
-See [Client side logging](#client-side-logging-with-mushroom)

 ```js
 logger.metric({